VuePress EcosystemVuePress Ecosystem

 Warning

-• Do not add the :v-pre marker in the code block, as this will cause twoslash to fail to run properly.
+• Don't add the :v-pre marker to code blocks, as this will prevent twoslash from running properly.

 Advanced Options